rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 ### Building games for Android with Rust

-@maciekglowka has recently shared some thoughts about building Rust games for Android.
+@maciekglowka has recently shared some thoughts [on their blog][[android-games-blog] about building Rust games for Android.
 Rather than a step-by-step guide, it is a collection of issues one can possibly encounter when targeting Android.